rishi2019194/triton-python-backend-nugraph3/README.md

 ## Pulling triton server docker image inside Apptainer
 To setup the triton server inside the Apptainer of the gpvm machine, we have to pull the docker image and it gets converted to ".sif" format.
 However, the time to do this is approximately 3-4hrs which is an absurd amount of time.
 Thus, we need to look for alternatives for this.

-## JIT model Nugraph inference is stuck for 54th record
+## JIT model Nugraph inference is stuck for 54th record(387th event)
-While running inference using the JIT model on the CPU, the reading/pre-processing part of the code is stuck for the 54th record.
-Needs  to be looked into later on why it is stuck
+While running inference using the JIT model on the CPU, the reading/pre-processing part of the code is stuck for the 54th record(387th event).
+Needs  to be looked into later on why it is stuck.
+After some debugging  the possible problem is the in the [Delunator calculation](https://github.com/rishi2019194/larrecodnn/blob/develop/larrecodnn/NuGraph/NuGraphInference_module.cc#L153).